Houseboat Terms and Conditions

 - If you leave food open, our Seagulls will become your house guests.
 Please cover and refrigerate all food.
 Do not leave behind any food when you leave.

 - Boating and being on the water is a dangerous activity for which the lessee assumes the risk of.
 Because boats move in the water with waves and tides extreme care must be taken in boarding and departing the vessel.
 It is extremely dangerous to mix boating and being on a boat with alcohol.
 NO NON-PRESCRIPTION DRUGS ARE EVER ALLOWED ON THE YACHT!
-Lessee agrees to follow all boating regulations with regard to the use of personal flotation devices.

 - Danger of Drowning – Owner is not responsible for determining whether or not lessee, or lessee’s invitees or guests can swim.
-The undersigned bears sole responsibility for determining his or her swimming skills or the swimming skills of any guest or invitee of the undersigned and the undersigned holds harmless, and agrees to indemnify, the Owner and Owner’s members, heirs, assigns, officers, directors, agents, employees, attorneys and beneficiaries from any and all liability, damages, claims, causes of action, attorney fees and court costs or financial responsibility incident to any injury, death, damage or loss suffered by either the undersigned, or an invitee or guest of the undersigned, as a result of the swimming activities, jumping from the Yacht or falling overboard from the Yacht.
+The undersigned bears sole responsibility for determining his or her swimming skills or the swimming skills of any guest or invitee of the undersigned and the undersigned holds harmless, and agrees to indemnify, the Owner and Owner’s members, heirs, assigns, officers, directors, agents, employees, attorneys and beneficiaries from any and all liability, damages, claims, causes of action, attorney fees and court costs or financial responsibility incident to any injury, death, damage or loss suffered by either the undersigned, or an invitee or guest of the undersigned, as a result of the swimming activities, jumping from the boat or falling overboard from the boat.

 - Slip and Fall – Water on a vessel’s decks, stairs or railings are dangerous and increase the chance of slipping and falling which can result in serious injury.
-This is a risk inherent in boating and the undersigned assumes this risk and the undersigned holds harmless, and agrees to indemnify, the Owner and Owner’s members, heirs, assigns, officers, directors, agents, employees, attorneys and beneficiaries from any and all liability, damages, claims, causes of action, attorney fees and court costs or financial responsibility incident to any injury, death, damage or loss suffered by either the undersigned, or an invitee or guest of the undersigned, as a result of slipping and/or falling on board the Yacht.
+This is a risk inherent in boating and the undersigned assumes this risk and the undersigned holds harmless, and agrees to indemnify, the Owner and Owner’s members, heirs, assigns, officers, directors, agents, employees, attorneys and beneficiaries from any and all liability, damages, claims, causes of action, attorney fees and court costs or financial responsibility incident to any injury, death, damage or loss suffered by either the undersigned, or an invitee or guest of the undersigned, as a result of slipping and/or falling on board the boat.

 - The undersigned freely agrees to this all-encompassing release of liability with the understanding that being on a boat in ocean or bay can be a highly dangerous activity.